 NZMACI is mandated to train Māori from iwi (tribes) across New Zealand.
 Applicants for this school must be male, over 18 years of age and of Māori descent.

-This tohu (qualification) is for three years and is approximately 40 hours per week, 48 weeks of the year.
+This tohu (qualification) is for three years and is 40 hours per week, 47 weeks of the year.

 Through the New Zealand Māori Arts and Crafts Institute Act 1963 (History) the Institute has the ability to award tohu to any person having special training in Māori arts, crafts or culture.
 The ability to independently recognise and confer qualifications remains a unique attribute of this organisation to this day.